SEASON 2019/20 APPLY NOW>

 SYJO: You don't need to have passed any formal exams to play in SYJO Big Band.
-But you need to be playing and reading at Grade 8 and above for this ensemble.
+But you need to be playing and reading at an advanced level - Grade 8 and above for this ensemble.
 Your sight reading needs to be very good.
 And you do need quite a bit of advanced jazz playing experience.
 Most SYJO players have good improvising skills, too.
-The band is currently full but we are happy to receive applications for future places.

-Singers: We have some places for school-age singers for our very popular Jazzschool for singers.
-You don't need any formal vocal training but you do need a decent voice, a good ear - and a love of jazz!
+Singers: You don't need any formal vocal training but you do need a decent voice, a good ear, good sense of jazz rythmn - and a love of jazz!
 Jazzschool for singers meets weekly.
-Our advanced singers often get opportunities to sing with SYJO ensembles and other youth jazz organisations, as well as our own gigs.
+Our advanced singers sometimes get opportunities to sing with SYJO ensembles and other youth jazz organisations, and we present our singer gigs.

-Application process: Use the online application link above or email email@example.com to tell us as much as you can about yourself.
-Tell us about any jazz experience, about what you like in jazz and why you want to play jazz.
+Applications: Message Facebook https://m.me/strathclydeyouthjazz, use the online application link above, or email firstname.lastname@example.org Tell us as much as you can about yourself.
+Tell us about any jazz experience, about what you like in jazz, what music you like to listen to and why you want to play jazz.
 Please give as much information as you can about your music in the text box on the form, or in your email.
 If you prefer to text us before applying you can do that here: 07776 196203

 New on YouTube